hardcorescythe/temaInfo/README.md

 # temaInfo
-this is something for my highschol classes, pls ignore
+this is something for my highschool classes, pls ignore

 made with stupid code and simple goals, both in romanian "pseudocode" and python